jeffdubo/us-hate-crimes/README.md

 ### PostgreSQL Database Instructions
 These instructions assume you have installed and are familiar with postgreSQL and pgAdmin.
 1. Open pgAdmin and create a database.
-2. Use the Query Tool to open the file hate_crime_schema.sql.
+2. Use the Query Tool to open the file [hate_crime_schema.sql](database/schema-erd/hate_crime_schema.sql).
 3. Highlight and run the code for each table and view.
-4. Right click on each table on the panel and import the corresponding csv file stored in the data\database_files directory.
+4. Right click on each table on the panel and import the corresponding csv file stored in the [database/data/transformed directory](database/data/transformed).
 Important: Import the files in the order that the tables were created to avoid errors due to foreign key constraints.

 ### Application Usage
 1. Follow installation instructions above.